litter-boy-gihub/root/README.md

 # root
-first repository for learning how to use syntax of markdown to plan you words.  changged before push is changed
+first repository for learning how to use syntax of markdown to plan you words.  changgedddddd before push is changed